Honduras’ past, present, and future

 One of the poorest countries in the Western Hemisphere

-Honduras – roughly the size of Tennessee – has a population of approximately 8.5 million people.
+Roughly the size of Tennessee, the nation has a population of approximately 8.5 million people.
 It is a multi-ethnic country of Mestizo (Spanish and Indian, 90%) Amerindian (7%), Black (2%) and White (1%).

-The economy in recent years has experienced slow growth, while the distribution of wealth is polarized, with approximately 50% of the population living below the poverty line.
+The economy in recent years has experienced slow growth, while the distribution of wealth is polarized, with more than 50% of the population living below the poverty line.

 Instability from weather, drug violence, and politics